cozodb/cozo/README.md

 |------------------|
 | 3462             |

-What are the two most difficult to reach airports by the minimum number of hops required, starting from `FRA`?
+What are the two most difficult-to-reach airports by the minimum number of hops required, starting from `FRA`?